Q: If a student is registered for 18 credit hours in the Spring 2016 semester, will a J-Term class create an overload billing?

-A: No, there is no charge to fulltime undergraduate students (registered for spring 2013 semester) for up to a 3 credit hour J-Term class.
+A: No, there is no tuition charge to fulltime undergraduate students (as determined by registration for the Spring 2016 semester) for up to a 3 credit hour J-Term class.
+Students are, however, responsible for any trip and/or housing charges during J-term.
 A fulltime undergraduate is one who is registered for at least 12 credit hours.

 A: No. The same rules apply for P-1s to P-3s as apply for fulltime undergraduates.

-4. Q: If an undergraduate student is registered for 9 hours for the spring 2015 semester, plus a 3 credit hour J-Term, will he/she be considered fulltime for billing purposes?
+Q: If an undergraduate student is registered for 9 hours for the Spring 2016 semester, plus a 3 credit hour J-Term, will he/she be considered fulltime for billing purposes?

 A: No, the J-Term is considered a separate billing term.
-The student would be billed 9 hours at the part-time undergraduate rate for spring 2014 plus $635 per credit hour for the J-term course.
+The student would be billed 9 hours at the part-time undergraduate rate for Spring 2016 plus $665per credit hour for the J-term course.

-5. Q: If a student is registered for 9 credit hours in the spring, but also on the waitlist for a 3 credit class, is that student considered fulltime?
+Q: If a student is registered for 9 credit hours in the Spring, but also on the waitlist for a 3 credit class, is that student considered fulltime?

-6. Q: If a student has a J-Term course and is registered part-time for Spring, but then adds additional credit hours after the beginning of Spring semester to bring them to fulltime, will the student be charged for J-Term?
+Q: If a student has a J-Term course and is registered part-time for Spring, but then adds additional credit hours after the beginning of Spring semester to bring the student to fulltime, will the student be charged for J-Term?

-A: Yes, The student will be charged the per-credit hour rate ($635/hour) for the J-Term course. the hold is removed and they subsequently register as a fulltime student, they will not be charged for up to 3 credits in J-Term.
+A: Yes.
+The student will be charged the per-credit hour rate ($665/hour) for the J-Term course.
+If the hold is removed and the student subsequently registers as a fulltime student for Spring 2016, they will not be charged for up to 3 credits in J-Term.

-A: All J-Term charges, including Room and Board charges, and tuition charges for students who are not registered as full-time undergraduate or pharmacy students in Spring 2015 will be billed after registration for the Spring 2015 semester, at the beginning of December 2014.
+A: All J-Term charges, including Room and Board charges, and tuition charges for students who are not registered as full-time undergraduate or pharmacy students in Spring 2016 will be billed in December of 2015.